It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

 You’ll need a rental car, but Orlando has five million of them, so it doesn’t cost much.
 Parking at the parks is expensive, but you figured out that you can park free at Disney Springs and take complimentary Disney transportation everywhere from there.

 The basic one-park-per-day pass is your pass of choice.
 The most affordable round-trip flight only gave you four days and there are four major parks, so it actually worked out perfectly.
-Who needs a Park Hopper pass when there’s more than you can see in each park in a day, anyway?
+Who needs a Park Hopper pass when there’s more than you can see in each theme park in a day, anyway?
+One can easily spend a whole day at the Magic Kingdom, Hollywood Studios, Epcot Center, or Animal Kingdom.

 You get up early each day, make breakfast, and pack a backpack with snacks, sandwiches and water bottles.
 You squeeze as much as you can out of every minute at the parks, and either grab a quick bite at Disney Springs or head back to the condo to prepare a late dinner.